Indicia-Team/irecord-training/introduction.rst

   iRecord's philosophy is that record sharing is a fundamental part of wildlife recording.
-  In fact, unless there are sensitivity issues relating to a record iRecord allows public access to the record in full detail. iRecord is not the right tool for you if you want to keep a private list of records!
+  In fact, unless there are sensitivity issues relating to a record iRecord allows public access to the record in full detail for non-commercial users. iRecord is not the right tool for you if you want to keep a private list of records!